ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

  };
 ```

+!!! caution

     Do not enable the Symfony reverse proxy in `public/index.php` if you intend to use Varnish or Fastly.
-You may only use
-one HTTP cache at a time.
+    You may only use one HTTP cache at a time.

 ## Using Varnish or Fastly